apache/tvm/docs/dev/pass_infra.rst

 Alternatively, users can also directly register a pass without using the decorators and then invoke it.
-We illustrate it in a separate tutorial :ref:`use-pass-infra`.
+For more examples about how to customize your own optimization pipeline and debug Relay and tir passes, please refer to the `use pass infra`_ tutorial.

 .. _Sequential: https://pytorch.org/docs/stable/nn.html?highlight=sequential#torch.nn.Sequential